 Even before I went to Alcoholics Anonymous, I had kind of done Step 1 and Step 2, I realized I was insane.
 And I said, God, please don’t do anything, help to stay sober.
 That is Step 2 and its most basic form is to just…

 … God, please, I’ll do anything to stay sober today.

-What happened was this, as I continue to stay sober, and I started to get my health back and feel better.
+What happened was this, as I continued to stay sober, and I started to get my health back and feel better.
 I started to forget a bit of the pain from before.
 And then the desire to drink came back and it came back as hard as it ever had.

-I wasn’t praying to God on a daily basis, I had forgot that a power greater than myself could restore me to sanity and started to forget some of step one that my life had become unmanageable.
+I wasn’t praying to God on a daily basis, I had forgotten that a power greater than myself could restore me to sanity and started to forget some of step one that my life had become unmanageable.

 And then when the desire to drink came back, I realized “Oh my god, I’m insane, I’m insane, sober”.